Ruijia-Zhang/Ruijia-Zhang.github.io/_pages/about.md

 **Ruijia Zhang**, Zhihang Wei, Jingrun Cai, Haoming Chen, Xinyitian

 [**Project**](https://youtu.be/--K_LBozzOY)
-- Improved a two-way loop procedure of the smart wardrobe based on PLC program control.
+- I improved a two-way loop procedure of the smart wardrobe based on PLC program control.
-- Optimized the intermittent transmission mechanism based on Adams dynamical simulation and SolidWorks Topology to eliminate the flexible impact and achieve lightweight design of the groove wheels.
+- I optimized the intermittent transmission mechanism based on Adams dynamical simulation and SolidWorks Topology to eliminate the flexible impact and achieve the lightweight design of the groove wheels.
 </div>
 </div>